 We can then advise you about getting your own equipment, which shops are best and which ones to avoid.
 After a period of time you will be reviewed by one of the coaches to see how you are progressing.
-They will always help and advice available from either the coaches or other senior members of the club.
+All members are usually willing to help and advise.

 Please remember that hunting with a bow and arrow is illegal in the UK.
 T.C.A. can neither support nor condone any use of archery for hunting.